 Homeowners who are applying for a second subsidised flat may receive the Step-Up CPF Housing Grant of $15,000, if they wish to upgrade from a 2-room subsidised flat in a non-mature estate to a 3-room flat in a non-mature estate.

 Second-timer families who are rental tenants may also be apply for the Step-Up CPF Housing Grant if they buy a 2-room or 3-room flat in non-mature estates.
-Those with children may instead choose to apply for the Fresh Start Housing Scheme to buy a 2-room Flexi flat of their own, with the help of the Fresh Start Housing Grant of up to $35,000.
+Those with children may instead choose to apply for the Fresh Start Housing Scheme to buy a 2-room Flexi or 3-room short lease flat of their own, with the help of the Fresh Start Housing Grant of up to $50,000.
 These flats come with shorter leases, ranging from 45 to 65 years, to keep the price affordable.
 There is also a longer Minimum Occupation Period of 20 years, to ensure a stable home for the children.

 Find out more about the Step-Up CPF Housing Grant here.